Alexqwesa/ais3uson_app/lib/source/ui/README.md

-# WorkerProfiles - Classes to display and manage worker profiles
+# UIWorkerProfiles - Classes to display and manage worker profiles

 These classes provide gui for actions: